Institutions of the European Union: Council of the European Union

-The Council of the European Union (informally known as the Council of Ministers or just the Council) is a body holding legislative and some limited executive powers and is thus the main decision-making body of the Union.
+The Council of the European Union (informally known as the Council of Ministers or just the Council) is a body holding legislative and some limited executive powers; it is responsible for approving legislation proposed by the European Commission, and thus can be considered a sort of upper house to Parliament's lower house in most areas.
 Its Presidency rotates between the states every six months, but every three Presidencies now cooperate on a common programme.
-This body is separate from the European Council, which is a similar body, but is composed of national leaders.
+This body is separate from the European Council, which is a similar body, but is composed of national leaders, not ministers.

 The council is composed of twenty-seven national ministers (one per state).
 However the Council meets in various forms depending upon the topic.
 For example, if agriculture is being discussed, the council will be composed of each national minister for agriculture.
 They represent their governments and are accountable to their national political systems.
 Votes are taken either by majority or unanimity with votes allocated according to population.
 In these various forms they share the legislative and budgetary power of the Parliament, and also lead the Common Foreign and Security Policy.

-The presidency is being held by Denmark since July 2025.
+The presidency is being held by Ireland since July 2026.

 European Commission

 The European Commission (EC) is the executive arm of the Union.
 It is a body composed of one appointee from each state, currently twenty-seven, but is designed to be independent of national interests.
 The body is responsible for drafting all law of the European Union and has the ability to propose new laws (bills).
-It also deals with the day-to-day running of the Union and has the duty of upholding the law and treaties (in this role it is known as the "Guardian of the Treaties").
+The Commission also deals with the day-to-day running of the Union and has the duty of upholding the law and treaties (in this role it is known as the "Guardian of the Treaties").

 The commission is led by a President who is nominated by the council (in practice the European Council) and approved by Parliament.
 The remaining 26 Commissioners are nominated by member states, in consultation with the President, and have their portfolios assigned by the President.
 The Council then adopts this list of nominee-Commissioners.
 The council's adoption of the commission is not an area which requires the decision to be unanimous; their acceptance is arrived at according to the rules for qualified majority voting.
 The European Parliament then interviews and casts its vote upon the Commissioners.
 The interviews of individual nominees are conducted separately, in contrast to Parliament's vote of approval which must be cast on the commission as a whole without the ability to accept or reject individual Commissioners.
 Once approval has been obtained from the Parliament, the Commissioners can take office.
 The current President is Ursula von der Leyen (EPP); her commission was elected in 2019.